samche42/ShiftScan/README.md

 #### Step 2: Metadata format

-Metadata must be stored in the following format (Do not include control wells in the metadata, these are assumed blank):
+Metadata must be stored in the following format (Do NOT include control wells in the metadata):

 | ASSAY_PLATE    | SOURCE_PLATE | WELL | COMPOUND    | FRACTION |
 |----------------|--------------|------|-------------|----------|